craigahobbs/schema-markdown/doc/schema-markdown.rst

-.. _parser:

 Schema Markdown
 ===============

 Schema Markdown is a human-friendly schema definition language.
 It is used to define structure types, enumeration types, typedef types, and actions (JSON APIs).
-Schema Markdown parsing is done by the :ref:`SchemaMarkdownParser` class.
+Schema Markdown parsing is done by the :ref:`reference:SchemaMarkdownParser` class.
 For example:

 >>> parser = schema_markdown.SchemaMarkdownParser('''
 ... # A number pair structure